christian-hobelsberger/NLP_project_quizz_generator/code/unified_approach/preprocessing_and_training/pipeline_webpage_extractor/README.txt

 can be changed, and functionality for these steps can be found in the functions above it.
 The function 'obtain_tokenized_data' is directly responsible for the preprocessing of the raw data or .pkl files.
 The function 'training' is directly responsible for training.

+`challenge.ipynb` demos the webpage extra feature of facilitating automated input extraction from webpages.